julien-sobczak/blog-astro/src/content/read/2019/2019-04-23-so-good-they-cant-ignore-you.md

 headline: "To be happy, you must follow your passion, or read this book."
 note: 16
 stars: 4
-tags: ['self-help']
+tags: [doing]
-unofficialTags: []
+topics: [self-help]
-cover: "/posts_resources/covers/so-good-they-cant-ignore-you.jpg"
+bookCover: "/posts_resources/covers/so-good-they-cant-ignore-you.jpg"
 bookAuthors: "Cal Newport"
 bookIsbn: '1455509108'
 ---